 As a secondary outcome using a distinct phenotype definition in a largely independent sample, we obtained genetic associations from a meta-analysis of case-control studies of individual (i.e. non-parental) longevity to a sex and birth cohort-specific 90th vs. 60th percentile age (11,262 cases, 25,483 controls)18.
 Up to 2,311 cases (20.5% of total) and 5,968 controls (23.4% of total) overlapped with the GLGC GWAS, and up to 2,266 cases (18.5% of total) and 8,830 controls (34.7% of total) contributed to the lifespan GWAS (Supplementary Methods).
 As example survival percentiles, the 60th and 90th percentile ages in the 1920 US birth cohort correspond to 75 and 89 years for men and 83 and 94 years for women18.
 Genetic associations with longevity were obtained in participants of European ancestry and were adjusted for clinical site, family relationships, and principal components (if applicable)18.
 The genetic effects from this study are reported as log-odds of survival to the 90th percentile vs. 60th percentile age.

-Genetic variants modelled as instruments
+Genetic proxies for exposure traits

 For univariable Mendelian randomization (MR) analyses investigating overall effects of LDL-c, we first identified genome-wide significant (P<5x10-8) single-nucleotide polymorphisms (SNPs) associated with LDL-c that were also present in the outcome GWAS dataset.
-To ensure independence of variants modelled as instrumental variables, these SNPs were then clumped using a 10Mb window and pair-wise linkage disequilibrium (LD) r2 < 0.001 (using the 1,000 Genomes Project Phase 3 European LD reference panel25).
+To ensure independence of the genetic proxies, these SNPs were then clumped using a 10Mb window and pair-wise linkage disequilibrium (LD) r2 < 0.001 (using the 1,000 Genomes Project Phase 3 European LD reference panel25).
 This step was implemented using the TwoSampleMR26 package.
 Instrument strength was quantified using the F-statistic27, and percent variance explained was quantified using the R2 value28.

 For multivariable MR analyses, we first pooled together all genome-wide significant SNPs that were associated with any of the exposures and that were also present in the lifespan GWAS dataset.
 These SNPs were then clumped with respect to the lowest P-value corresponding to any of the exposures26 using a 10Mb window and pair-wise linkage disequilibrium (LD) r2 < 0.001.
-This approach was used for analyses adjusting LDL-c estimates for genetic associations with i) HDL-c and triglycerides and ii) CAD.
+This approach was used for analyses adjusting LDL-c estimates for genetic associations with i) HDL-c and triglycerides, ii) CAD, iii) ischemic stroke, and iv) CAD and ischemic stroke.

 To proxy effects of modifying LDL-c through single genes encoding drug targets for LDL-c lowering therapies, we selected variants previously identified as genetic proxies for modulation of HMGCR (targeted by statins), NPC1L1 (targeted by ezetimibe), and PCSK9 (targeted by PCSK9 inhibitors)29.
 For these single gene analyses, we considered variants with a genome-wide significant association with LDL-c and a genomic position within 100kb of the target gene30.
-In contrast to the instruments used to proxy overall LDL-c levels, clumping these variants using a pair-wise LD cutoff of r2 < 0.001 yields very few variants for use in MR (1 for HMGCR, 1 for NPC1L1, and 2 for PCSK9).
+In contrast to the variants used to proxy overall LDL-c levels, clumping these variants using a pair-wise LD cutoff of r2 < 0.001 yields very few variants for use in MR (1 for HMGCR, 1 for NPC1L1, and 2 for PCSK9).
 In keeping with prior work, we therefore clumped the variants in the gene regions using a pair-wise LD r2 < 0.20 to include additional variants in the gene-specific MR analyses29, and used appropriate methods to control for residual LD (see below).

 Statistical analysis